Azure/azure-api-style-guide/docs/azure-ruleset.md

 Security definition / security scheme should have a description.

+### az-security-min-length

+A `security` property should contain at least one security requirement.

+### az-security-requirement

+Each property in a security requirement object must reference a defined security scheme.

+The value of property in a security requirement that references an oauth2 security scheme must be a non-empty array of scope names, each of which must also be defined in the referenced security scheme.

 ### az-success-response-body

 All success responses except 202 and 204 should define a response body.